astramind-ai/PulsarUIReleases/README.md

+# ⚠️ Windows Security Alert: Don't worry!

+If Windows flags our installer, it's just a temporary hiccup with code certificates.
+We assure you:

+The app is 100% safe

+This is a common issue with new software.

+We're fixing it ASAP.

 # 🚀 Pulsar UI Releases

 Welcome to the Pulsar UI Releases page!
 We're excited to share our progress in making advanced AI accessible locally.